 Overeating can increase the pressure in the stomach, leading to increased frequency and or severity of reflux.

-Some people with heartburn have worsened symptoms when they lay down at night.
-Wait at least three hours after eating before bedtime to give your stomach time to empty itself.
-You can also try raising the head of your bed so your chest and head are above your waist.
+To counter this nighttime discomfort, wait at least three hours after eating before bedtime to give your stomach time to empty itself.
+You can also try raising the head of your bed, so your chest and head are above your waist.
 This helps prevent stomach acid from traveling into your esophagus.

 Treatments for heartburn